✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit the Costa del Sol to balance great weather with fewer crowds?
+When is the absolute best time to visit the Costa del Sol if I want sunshine without the overwhelming crowds?

-For that sweet spot of sunshine without the peak summer crush, I always recommend May, June, or September.
-The sea is warm enough for swimming, the days are long and sunny, and you'll find it much easier to snag a table at a beachfront chiringuito or explore charming white villages without feeling overwhelmed.
+For that sweet spot of glorious sunshine and fewer people, aim for late September to October or April to early May.
+The summer heat has mellowed, the sea is still warm enough for a dip in the autumn, and the shoulder seasons offer a more relaxed vibe.
+You'll find it much easier to snag a table at a beachfront chiringuito and explore charming white villages without bumping elbows with everyone else.

 What's the deal with 'siesta' time?
-Do shops and restaurants really close?
+Will shops and restaurants actually be closed when I need them?

-How easy is it to get around the Costa del Sol without a car?
+Is it easy to get around the Costa del Sol without a car, especially for day trips?

-Are there any specific etiquette tips I should be aware of when dining out?
+Are there any specific etiquette tips I should be aware of when dining out or interacting with locals?

 How many days do you need in Costa del Sol, Spain?